developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/about/index.md

 ### New Features

 #### Term-based Licensing
 * Enterprise Browser 3.0 and later now supports term-based licensing with one-, three- and five-year terms available for purchase.
-30 days before the end of a term, an “unlicensed software” reminder prompt appears on devices every four hours.
-After expiration, the prompt appears every five minutes until renewal.
+* A 30-day evaluation term now comes preinstalled with every EB 3.0 download.
 * Perpetual licenses remain in effect.
-* A 30-day evaluation term now comes preinstalled with every EB 3.0 download.
-* The Zebra PS20, which includes Enterprise Browser 2.x, requires purchase of a Mobility DNA Enterprise license to upgrade to Enterprise Browser 3.0.
-Existing 2.x installations and perpetual licenses will be honored.
-To upgrade, EB 3.x must be downloaded and installed separately and a term license purchased and applied.
+* **The Zebra PS20**, which includes Enterprise Browser 2.x, requires purchase of a Mobility DNA Enterprise license to use Enterprise Browser 3.0.
+Existing 2.x perpetual licenses remain in effect. **To upgrade, EB 3.x must be downloaded and installed separately and a term license purchased and applied**.

 #### Common Criteria
 Some Zebra devices are compatible with Common Criteria for IT Security Evaluation, a standard for certifying the security of computing devices and systems.
 When in the so-called "CC state" of heightened security, Zebra mobile and touch computers are prevented from access certain features, including the ability to read from or write to external storage.
 [Learn more](/cc).